TAILOR-UoB/new_ways_of_publishing/booksource/introduction/index.md

 with GitHub Actions.
 The input artefact is constructed in such a way that multiple types of output formats can be generated automatically from them (e.g. formats like an HTML website, Reveal.js slides, pdf, and e-book).

-The structure of the document is fairly self-explanatory.
-The {ref}`sec:intro` sets the stage and introduces terminology, with {ref}`sec:formatting-tools` describing the most recent developments.
-The next section describes use cases with different degrees of interactivity.
-We then give concrete examples of authoring training material using Quarto, either from scratch or converting content originally authored in $\LaTeX$ Beamer.

 <!--